gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/Git-integration-features-gij-self-managed.md

     </div>
 </div>
 <br>

+**Show main branch under the Branches section in Git Integration panel** -- Enable/disable this setting to show/hide the "main" branch under the Branches list on the Jira issue Git development integration panel.

 **Calculate and show Git tags in the Git integration panel**  –  Enable/disable the setting to have Git Integration for Jira app calculate and show the Git tags in the Git Integration panel.